 Bene Hernandez is a Landscape Architect in SMM’s Sydney office.
 He has 10 years experience as an Landscape Architect, Photographer, and Forestry Engineer in Australia and Europe.
 With his cross-disciplinary talents, and his strong interest in public space and urban environments, Bene has been involved in numerous high profile landscape architecture and urban design projects and has a thorough understanding of their often-complex delivery processes.

 His broad education and experience have given him a strong understanding of how close integration between built form, landscape, and engineering elements creates successful public domain outcomes.

-Masters of Landscape Architecture, Universidad Politécnica de Madrid, Spain
+Master of Landscape Architecture, Universidad Politécnica de Madrid

-Masters Bachelor Degree of Forestry Engineering, Universidad Politécnica de Madrid, Spain
+Bachelor Degree of Forestry Engineering, Universidad Politécnica de Madrid

 Eladio Hernando is a Spanish Landscape Architect in SMM’s Sydney office.
 He has more than 20 years experience in a series of urban and natural landscape projects.
 Eladio has developed particular design expertise that responds to the cultural and physical context of each site with creative concepts that are refined through engagement with clients and relevant stakeholders.

 Many projects have involved design solutions that incorporate heritage values into contemporary design concepts.
 In addition to his design skills, Eladio has a high degree of understanding the multiple relationships between art and the public domain.